 Congratulations to Bin Peng, he was selected to participate in the 5 th Lindau Meeting of the Winners of the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel to be held from 19 to 23 August 2014 in Lindau, Germany.

 "Hospital Treatment Rates and Spill-over Effects: Does Ownership Matter?"
 Badi H. Baltagi and Yin-Fang Yen.
 CPR Working Paper Series, January 2014.
 37pp.

-Camp Econometrics IX is coming!
-Mark your calendars for April 4-6, 2014 in Watkins Glen, NY
+See pictures from Camp Econometrics IX that was April 4-6, 2014 in Watkins Glen, NY

 Leyla Karakas , Assistant Professor from Johns Hopkins University